How to Select the Best Payroll Schedule for Your Organization

 Note: Deciding a pay schedule may not even be an option for you.
-Each state law has a minimum pay period, so before going any further, view the Department of Labor table to see what states have payroll regulations.
+Review the Department of Labor table to see what states have payroll regulations.

-The four most common pay schedules include: monthly, semi monthly, bi weekly, and weekly.
-Let’s define each pay schedule and discuss the pros and cons of each.
+The four most common pay schedules include monthly, semi monthly, bi-weekly, and weekly.

 Occurs once a month on a specific recurring date.